wp-plugins/radio-station/docs/FAQ.md

 * `[overrides-archive]` - Archive List of Schedule overrides
 * `[playlists-archive]` - Archive List of Show Playlists

-Note old shortcode aliases will still work in current and future versions to prevent breakage.
+(Note old shortcode aliases will still work in current and future versions to prevent breakage.)

-### I need users other than just the Administrator and DJ roles to have access to the Shows and Playlists post types.
-How do I do that?
+### How do I grant users other than Administrator and DJ roles permission to edit Shows and Playlists?

-There are a number of different options depending on what you are wanting to to do.
-To address this situation, we have added a Show Editor role that can edit Shows without being an Administrator.
+There are a number of different options depending on what your goals are.To address this situation, we have added a Show Editor role that can edit Shows without being an Administrator.
+This may help keep clear lines of separation for editorial responsibility over your content, as you may not want users with Autors or Conftirubyute roles to edit Shows, but to give a specific user the ability to do so.
 You can find more information on roles in the [Roles Documentation](./Roles.md)

-### How do I change the Show Avatar displayed in the sidebar widget?
+### How do I change the Show Image displayed in the widgets and schedule?

-The avatar is whatever image is assigned as the Show's Avatar.
-All you have to do is set a new Show Avatar on the Edit page for that Show.
+The widgets and schedule will display whichever avatar is assigned to the show on the Show Edit screen.
+Navigate in the WordPress Dashboard to Radio Station > Shows and locate the Show you want to add/edit the Avatar for in the Shows list.
+Simply set a new image for the Show.

-### Why don't any users show up in the Hosts or Producers list on the Show edit page? =
+### Why don’t all WordPress Users appear in the Hosts or Producers lists on a Show Edit screen?

-You need to assign the Host or Producer role to the users you want, so that you can select these users on the Show edit page.
+You need to assign the Host or Producer role to the users you want, so that you can select these users on the Show edit screen.
 You can assign roles by editing the User via the WordPress admin.
 The [Pro version](https://radiostation.pro) has an additional Role Editor interface where you can assign the plugin roles to any number of users at once.

-### My Show Hosts and Producers can't edit a Show page.
-What do I do?
+### Why can't Show Hosts or Producers can't edit a Show page?

-The only Hosts and Producers that can edit a show are the ones listed as being Hosts or Producers for that Show in the respective user selection menus.
-This is to prevent Hosts/Producers from editing other Host/Producer's Shows without permission.
+The only Hosts and Producers that may Edit a Show are the ones assigned as Host(s) or Producer(s) to that specific Show in the respective user selection menus.
+This is to prevent Hosts/Producers from editing other Shows managed by different Hosts/Producers without permission.

-### I don't want to use Gravatar for my Host/Producer's image on their profile page.
+### How do I use a different image from the Gravatar for a Host/Producer?

+If you prefer not to use WordPress-owned, Gravatar.com for your User profile images, you'll need to install a plugin that allows lets you the ability to add a different image to your Host/Producer's Uuser account.
+You can search for a free plugin in the WordPress plugin repository at WordPress.org.
+As there are a number of plugins that do just this, it's a little out mostly out of the scope of this plugin’s features.
+However, in our the Pro version,  you can create separate profile pages to showcase each of your Hosts and Producers, to which, you can and assign profile images that appear on those to these profile pages.
+If you would like to enable this feature, pelase upgrade here.

 Then you'll need to install a plugin that lets you add a different image to your Host/Producer's user account.
 As there are a number of plugins that do just this, it's a little out of the scope of this plugin.
 However, in the [Pro version](https://radiostation.pro) you can create separate profile pages to showcase each of your Hosts and Producers, and assign profile images to these profile pages.